PROVOST AND EXECUTIVE VICE PRESIDENT

 Phone: 417.865.2815, ext.
 7530

-Dr. Bonnie Jenkins (Chair), Dr. Robert Berg, Dr. Shonna Crawford, Dr. Eveline Lewis, Dr. Brandon Schmidly, Mrs. Dianne Twigger, Dr. Randy Walls, Mrs. Sarah Walters, and Dr. Linda Wellborn (Ex Officio)
+Dr. Bonnie Jenkins (Chair), Dr. Robert Berg, Dr. Shonna Crawford, Dr. Eveline Lewis, Dr. Brandon Schmidly, Prof. Dianne Twigger, Dr. Randy Walls, Prof. Sarah Walters, and Dr. Linda Wellborn (Ex Officio)

 Evangel University has established a solid culture of assessment with a systemized approach to assessment and program review.
 All faculty are involved in the formal process and follow a structured approach to the process.
 Course Commons is the repository for all assessment and program review documents, resources, templates, and training videos.